DimopDim/PhD/19_Andromeda/Paper_05_Tensor/00_Create_Tensor/README.md

 ```

 Demographic predictors are appended later in Stage 05 using a categorical schema fitted only on the MIMIC training partition.

+For the current locked experiment, Stage 05 produces **337 base predictors per endpoint**: **304 clinical + 33 demographic predictors**.
+The demographic width is determined from the frozen MIMIC-training schema and must be verified from the generated Stage-05 manifest/feature-order files rather than inferred from stale comments in older code versions.

 ---